Almond Buttercream Frosting

 How to Make Almond Buttercream Frosting

-- Whip the room temperature butter for about 5 minutes until light, fluffy, and pale in color.
+Whip the room temperature unsalted butter for 5 minutes until it is light and fluffy.

 Almond Buttercream Frosting